 Ketchup is probably the condiment of the Gods.
-Lots of tomato taste, umami, acid from the vinegar, sweetness from the sugar.
-It is absolutely a fabulous condiment for beef, eggs, potatoes, sausages, burgers, french fries, pasta and rice.
+Lots of tomato taste, umami, acid from the vinegar, and sweetness from the sugar.
+It is absolutely a fabulous condiment for beef, eggs, potatoes, sausages, burgers, french fries, pasta, and rice.
 It’s a huge list.
-This is my recipe for homemade Heinz-style ketchup.
+This the best recipe for homemade Heinz-style ketchup.

-I have previously made my own (sugar free) ketchup recipe, but this is just a fantastic recipe.
-I didn’t come up with it myself, but I just though it is so great that it is worth sharing.
-This is also the ketchup I use when I make gourmet burgers and hotdogs at home.
+I have previously made my own (sugar-free) ketchup recipe, but this is just a fantastic recipe.
+This isn’t my own recipe, but I just thought it was so great that it is worth sharing.
+It was developed by Chefsteps, but everything you see and read in this article has been created by me.
+This is the ketchup I use when I make gourmet burgers and hotdogs at home.

 Why make homemade Heinz-style ketchup?

-Why make your own ketchup, when you can just buy a one that tastes fine in the supermarket?
+Why make your own ketchup when you can buy one that tastes fine in the supermarket?
 Well, I’ll turn the question upside down and say: why not?

 When you make food from scratch, you know exactly what went into it.
-A lot of different things are put into factory produced food to prolong the shelf life.
+Many different things are put into factory-produced food to prolong its shelf life.
 Also, it is much cheaper to transport goods using a regular truck than using a refrigerated one.

-When we make food at home we don’t need to take those precautions.
-We can just put in the things that gives us awesome taste, and skip the rest.
+When we make food at home, we don’t need to take those precautions.
+We can add the things that give us awesome taste and skip the rest.

 The history of ketchup

-The word ketchup stems from the chinese word kê-tsiap.
-It’s the name of a a sauce made with fermented fish.
-It is believed that the British first tried the sauce around the place of present day Malaysia.
+The word ketchup stems from the Chinese word kê-tsiap.
+It’s the name of a sauce made with fermented fish.
+It is believed that the British first tried the sauce around the place of present-day Malaysia.

-They brought this sauce back to the colonies in North America where they tried to replicate it.
+They brought this sauce back to the colonies in North America, where they tried to replicate it.
 They brought this version of the sauce with them back to England.
-From here the recipe changed to contain mostly mushrooms or walnuts.
-Up through the eighteenth century versions with tomato scraps became more and more common.
+From here, the recipe changed to contain mostly mushrooms or walnuts.
+Up through the eighteenth century, versions with tomato scraps became increasingly common.

-In the beginning of the twentieth century, people became more and more nervous for preservatives, including the ones that were used in ketchup.
+At the beginning of the twentieth century, people became more and more nervous about preservatives, including the ones that were used in ketchup.

-To solve that problem two men by the names Harvey Wiley and Henry Heinz (yes, that Heinz) came up with a recipe with only natural preservatives.
-It consisted of sun ripened tomatoes (instead of scraps), which contain the natural preservative pectin, a fair bit of salt and a much larger portion of vinegar than was previously used.
+To solve that problem, two men named Harvey Wiley and Henry Heinz (yes, Heinz) created a recipe with only natural preservatives.
+It consisted of sun-ripened tomatoes (instead of scraps), which contain the natural preservative pectin, a fair bit of salt, and a much larger portion of vinegar than was previously used.

 What is the secret behind homemade Heinz-style ketchup?

-I am pretty sure that Heinz has a secret recipe that is guarded as well as the Coca Cola Company guard their recipe.
+I am pretty sure that Heinz has a secret recipe that is guarded, as well as the Coca-Cola Company guards their recipe.

-It’s much easier to make your own version of Heinz ketchup, but you need to know a few key things that will help you get the rigtigt taste and mouth feel:
+It’s much easier to make your own version of Heinz ketchup, but you need to know a few key things that will help you get the right taste and mouthfeel:

-- You need a bit part of vinegar (and thus sugar) to get the rigtig proportion of sweet to sour as you know it in your preferred ketchup
+- You need a bit part of vinegar (and thus sugar) to get the right proportion of sweet to sour as you know it in your preferred ketchup

 - You need to put ground cloves into the ketchup.
 Not a lot, but it is an integral part of the taste